Hindbeer/configs/README.md

     - **modules** - separate configuration for packages
 - **scripts** - my scripts

-[!NOTE]
+> [!NOTE]
-All this may change over time.
-If you have any recommendations, you can contact me at the link below.
+> All this may change over time.
+If you have any recommendations, you can contact me at the link below. [!NOTE]

 # 👥 contacts